liquity/dev/docs/sdk/lib-ethers.ethersliquityconnectionoptionalparams.frontendtag.md

 ## Remarks

-For example [depositLUSDInStabilityPool(amount, frontendTag?)](./lib-ethers.ethersliquity.depositlusdinstabilitypool.md) will tag newly made Stability Deposits with this address when its `frontendTag` parameter is omitted.
+For example [depositXBRLInStabilityPool(amount, frontendTag?)](./lib-ethers.ethersliquity.depositxbrlinstabilitypool.md) will tag newly made Stability Deposits with this address when its `frontendTag` parameter is omitted.